MicrosoftDocs/azure-devops-docs/docs/security/about-permissions.md

 <a id="grant-permissions"  >  </a>
 ## Permissions versus access levels

- > [!NOTE]
- > Permissions are different than access levels.
- > Access levels control what features are visible to users in the web portal,
- > and are dependent on user licenses; permissions control a user's ability to use features across TFS.
+Permissions are different than access levels.
+Access levels control what features are visible to users in the web portal, and are dependent on user licenses; permissions control a user's  ability to use features across TFS.
- > If you're just trying to give someone access to a team room or to Agile portfolio management
- > and test case management features,
- > you'll want to [change access levels](change-access-levels.md), not permissions.
+If you're just trying to give someone access to a team room or to Agile portfolio management and test case management features, you'll want to [change access levels](change-access-levels.md), not permissions.

 Setting the access level for  users or groups doesn't provide them access to a team project or the web portal.
 Only users or groups added to a team or TFS group can connect to a team project and the web portal.
 Make sure your users have both the permissions and the access level they need.
 You do this by making sure they're [added to the team project or a team](add-users-team-project.md).